Coalfire-CF/terraform-azurerm-region-setup/README.md

 ## Description

-This module creates basic Azure resources that are foundational to environment set up.
+This module creates basic Azure resources that are foundational to environment set up in a specific Azure region.

 ### Resource List